 Disable wifi on your smart phone.

 Speak to your children’s school about wifi if they have it.
 Ask them to switch to safer wired connections.
 SEE MORE HERE – WIFI IN SCHOOLS

 Wireless Broadband and WiMax

 WiMax is described as “Wifi on Steroids”, and has the power of a wireless router for a whole town or city.
 WiMAX uses centrally placed masts (like mobile phone towers) to transmit high-speed internet across towns and the countryside.
 In order to transmit over a really large area of land, the WiMAX towers are allowed to operate at power levels way above those of WiFi transmitters.
-The Internet receiver units, which are inside your laptop or computer, emit microwaves at up to twice the power level of normal wifi.